 We are foodies, and we love to share our treasures with our guests!
 This tour will connect your inner foodie with Vigo´s local and genuine gastronomy, lead you to secret places in town and meet different personalities.

 We will greet you downtown to introduce you to Vigo´s main facts while we wind along the Old Quarter and discover historical sites as the Castillo de San Sebastián, the ancient olive tree, symbol of the city or Dinoseto, emotional heritage of all inhabitants.
 And, of course we won´t forget Jules Verne and his special relation with the city.
-Later we will meet our chef in her magical kitchen to enjoy a workshop based on traditional Galician products and seafood, paired with Albarino wines and great fun!
+Later we will meet our chef in her magical kitchen to enjoy a workshop based on traditional Galician products, paired with Albarino wines, beer, soft drinks and great fun!

 Our chef and media professional will take you through our culinary heritage.
 While having a glass of Rías Baixas wine, we will chat about food, wine, traveling, life, and who knows!
 Laughing is guaranteed!